anr-bmbf-pivot/draft-dns-over-coap/iesg-reviews/iesg-reviews-sorted.md

 This notation was directly taken from [RFC 9460, section 7.1.1](https://datatracker.ietf.org/doc/html/rfc9460#section-7.1.1-2) to be in line with that definition.

+## Preference of Different Transport Flavors

+> ### [[MoBo-Comment-2][draft-ietf-core-dns-over-coap-17-ballot-mobo]] Lack of operation considerations (*)
+>
+> Other than discovery, the document does not discuss operational considerations that are worth to take into account to ease the deployability of DoC.
+At least, co-existence considerations (when several transport flavors are supported) should be covered (e.g., preference order).
+The following additional points may be considered:

+Priority exists in SvcParams, but this is an application implementor's and administrator's decision, so out of scope of this document.

 Unclear Issues
 ==============